 - Tire Spoon

-- Socket that matches the INSIDE bearing race diameter
+- A socket that matches the INSIDE bearing race diameter

-- Socket that matches the OUTSIDE bearing race diameter
+- A Socket that matches the OUTSIDE bearing race diameter

 - Two long 2x4s

 - Block Of Wood